 - Continue just until the powder can hold its shape.
 Don't over spray it, you don't want it getting very wet.
 Do the same for the fruit powder, just a tiny bit to help stick

 - To form your bath bombs: Pack the mold with the bath bomb mix.

 You can add dried herbs, Sprinke in the fruit powders on top, in stripes or throughout.

 - Take the bath bomb out of the mold, and set it to dry.
 Ideally in a low-humid environment.
 Dry for 12-24 hours.

 - As long as it doesn't get wet, it will last for a long time!
 I would try to use it up within the next month, so that it's fresh and fizzy!

 How to get big foam, naturally: Most bath bombs are made with SLS to get that big foamy action.
 But buttermilk gives you a similar effect!
 If you don’t have it – it’s okay to leave it out, but it’s really more fun when you do!

 How to get it from sinking: When you add too much oil to the recipe, it makes the bath bomb heavy and slow.
 Keep it light, by adding just a drop of oil ( we do need the oil to add in the essential oils safely) And don’t overpack it, or press too hard.

 How to get the right ingredients ratio: The golden-ration is: 2 parts baking soda, 1 part citric acid, 1/2 part modulator – it can be clay or cornstarch.

 How to stop it from fizzing up: When you make your bath bomb, don’t do it on a very humid day, or on a rainy day.
-The humidity in the air will effect the recipe.
-Also when you wet the ingredient to shape your bath bomb, try to use an alcohol that is 90% proof.
+The humidity in the air will affect the recipe.
+Also when you wet the ingredient to shape your bath bomb, try to use alcohol that is 90% proof.